A practical guide to cutting back the amount of plastic we use, by the Head of Oceans at Greenpeace.

 Plastic is everywhere – from the deepest canyons in the ocean to the frozen Arctic tundra.
 12.7 million tonnes of plastic are entering the ocean every year, killing over 1 million seabirds and 100,000 marine mammals; by 2050 there is likely to be more plastic in the ocean than fish by weight.
 Plastic pollution is the environmental scourge of our age, but how can you make a difference?

 This book offers a handy guide for what we can do in our own homes, communities and workplaces to start bringing about the end of our plastic dependent age.
-It covers all ground, from easy wins such as using a reusable keep cup for your morning coffee to lesser-known hacks like fixing a filter to your washing machine to catch some of the microfibres released from your clothes (microfibers are responsible for up to 30% of plastic in the ocean).
+It covers all ground, from easy wins such as using a reusable keep cup for your morning coffee, to lesser-known hacks like fixing a filter to your washing machine to catch some of the mircofibres released from your clothes (microfibers are responsible for up to 30% of plastic in the ocean).
 But it will also help you to be a part of big changes, offering insights into how to lobby for impactful legislation and how to put pressure on big corporations to reduce the use of plastic on a global scale.

-Packed with the latest research, useful tips, anecdotes from scientists in the field and success stories from local communities around the world – this is an essential overview of why we should all be working together no matter where we are in the world to reduce the amount of plastic being produced.
+Packed with the latest research, useful tips, and anecdotes from scientists in the field and success stories from local communities round the world – this is an essential overview of why we should all be working together no matter where we are in the world to reduce the amount of plastic being produced.